dso-org/deep-symbolic-optimization/README.md

 By default, DSO will use the task specification found in the configuration JSON.
 The option `--b` (default `None`) is used to specify the named task(s) via command-line.
 For example, `--b=path/to/mydata.csv` runs DSO on the given dataset (`regression` task), and `--b=MountainCarContinuous-v0` runs the environment MountainCarContinuous-v0 (`control` task).
 This is useful for running benchmark problems.

-For example, to train 100 independent runs of DSR on the Nguyen-1 benchmark using 12 cores:
+For example, to train 100 independent runs of DSR on the Nguyen-1 benchmark using 12 cores, using seeds 500 through 599:
 ```
-python -m dso.run --b=Nguyen-1 --runs=100 --n_cores_task=12
+python -m dso.run --b=Nguyen-1 --runs=100 --n_cores_task=12 --seed=500
 ```

 # Citing this work